cvedovini/wp-linkedin/readme.txt

 - Removed the `jquery.dimensions.etc` plugin.
 - Added Italian translations.
 - Added Brazilian Portuguese translations.
+- Fixed an issue where the recommendation slider won't work when the jQuery library is included in the footer of the blog.

 = Version 1.6 =
 - Updated Dutch translations.